-Africa within Gondwana (Figure 1).
+1a).
 However, the timing, location, and direction of subduction leading to these orogenic events remain contentious.
-Two end-member models are generally evaluated for the amalgamation of Madagascar; 1) that the Dharwar-central Madagascar collision (eastern suture) occurred in the late Archaean, and that central Madagascar and the Dharwar craton existed as the "Greater Dharwar Craton" through the entire Proterozoic eon (Tucker et al., 2011), and that widespread Neoproterozoic-Cambrian magmatism and metamorphism in Madagascar resulted from Madagascar-Africa collision (western suture); or 2) that the Dharwar Craton and central Madagascar were separate terranes that were sutured during a major Ediacaran-Cambrian East African orogenic event (the Malagasy Orogeny of Collins and Pisarevsky 2005), marked by the Betsimisaraka Suture in eastern Madagascar (Figure 1b).
-In this model, the central Madagascar-Africa collision occurred at c.
-650-630 Ma (Collins and Pisarevsky, 2005; Collins and Windley, 2002; Emmel et al., 2008; Jöns and Schenk, 2011) as the East African Orogeny.
+Two end-member models are generally evaluated for the amalgamation of Madagascar; 1) that the Dharwar-central Madagascar collision (eastern suture) occurred in the late Archean, and that central Madagascar and the Dharwar craton existed as the "Greater Dharwar Craton" through the entire Proterozoic eon (Tucker et al., 2011), and that widespread Neoproterozoic-Cambrian magmatism and metamorphism in Madagascar resulted from Madagascar-Africa collision (western suture); or 2) that the Dharwar Craton and central Madagascar were separate terranes that were sutured during a major Ediacaran-Cambrian East African orogenic event (the Malagasy Orogeny of Collins and Pisarevsky 2005), marked by the Betsimisaraka Suture in eastern Madagascar (Figure 1b).
+An age of c.
+750-650 Ma for this suture has alternatively been proposed (Fitzsimons and Hulscher, 2005).
+Several authors have proposed that the central Madagascar-Africa collision occurred at c.
+650-630 Ma (Collins and Pisarevsky, 2005; Collins and Windley, 2002; Emmel et al., 2008; Horton et al., 2016; Jöns and Schenk, 2011).
 Other authors have suggested a c.
-750-650 Ma age for the eastern suture (Fitzsimons and Hulscher, 2005), or a c.
-850-750 Ma age for the western suture (Moine et al., 2014).
-The proximity of these two suture zones makes it difficult to unravel the timing of events, as more recent events have the potential to overprint and obliterate the record of earlier events, such as through high temperature resetting of key minerals used for thermochronology and metamorphism.
+850-750 Ma age for a suture in western Madagascar (Moine et al., 2014).
+The proximity of these two suture zones makes it difficult to unravel the timing of events, as more recent events have obscured the record of earlier events through high temperature resetting of key minerals used for thermochronology and metamorphism.